-Day 8: Beijing
+Day 3: Beijing

-Rise early this morning and drive approximately 2 hours northwest of the city to the Juyongguan Pass.
-Here you can take a walk on the Great Wall of China, appreciating the wall itself and the dramatic scenery.
-Your visit here involves walking from the bus to the first section.
-After your group has been given an introduction to the Great Wall's unique history you will have free time to explore at your own pace.
-Later, visit the Jade Factory, and in the afternoon, drive approximately 1 and a half hours to wander around the Summer Palace.
-This evening, savour a delicious Peking duck dinner.
+Rise early this morning to avoid the crowds and drive approximately 2 hours northwest of the city to the Juyongguan Pass to take a walk on the Great Wall of China, appreciating the wall itself and the dramatic scenery.
+Your visit involves walking from the bus to the first section; once your group has been given an introduction to the Great Wall's unique history you will have free time to explore at your own pace.
+Later, visit a Jade Factory, and this afternoon stroll through the Summer Palace.